-The goal on a keto diet is to bring the body to a ketogenic state by decreasing carbohydrates/glucose intake.
+The goal of a keto diet is to bring the body to a ketogenic state by decreasing carbohydrates/glucose intake.
 When the body doesn’t have access to glucose, it turns to fat stores for fuel.
 Fat stores are brought to the liver where they are turned into fatty acids and ketones, which are used as energy.
-When the body uses ketones as it’s dominant fuel source, the body is in ketosis!
-Fortunately, Snap’s menu has low carb options, leafy green salads, and plenty of coffee beverages for our keto friends.
-We are currently obsessed with our naked salmon dish!
-It’s a great keto option as it contains a substantial amount of fat from omega-3 fatty acids and moderate protein.
+When the body uses ketones as its dominant fuel source, the body is in ketosis!
+Fortunately, Snap has allll the low carb and keto options!

 Thinking about giving keto a go?
 Here are a few things to keep in mind for success.